Ashleigh Sykes: International

-Ashleigh represented Australia U-20 on numerous occasions, including at the 2009 AFC U-19 Women's Championship.
+Sykes represented Australia U-20 on numerous occasions, including at the 2009 AFC U-19 Women's Championship.

 Sykes was first called up to the Australia senior side for the 2008 AFF Women's Championship in Vietnam and made her debut in the opening match against Thailand, setting up a goal after replacing Tameka Butt early in the match.
 She scored her first international goal in the next match, a win over Philippines.
 Sykes scored again in the next match – a 6–0 win over Singapore.
 Sykes played a full match in the final as Australia won the tournament.

-Ashleigh was not called up to the national side again until 2013, when she was selected for two friendlies against China, along with sister Nicole.
+Sykes was not called up to the national side again until 2013, when she was selected for two friendlies against China, along with sister Nicole.

 Following the appointment of Alen Stajcic, Sykes was more regularly involved with the national side.
 She was called up for the 2014 AFC Women's Asian Cup, and played in the group stage match against Jordan.
 Australia finished second in the tournament after losing to Japan in the final.
 She was also called up for the 2015 Cyprus Cup, and scored in victories over Finland and Czech Republic.

 In May 2015, Sykes was called up for the 2015 FIFA Women's World Cup in Canada.
 She made her World Cup debut in the first match of the group stage, playing the final seven minutes in a loss to USA.